Mavenomics/MavenWorks/README.md

 ## Getting Started

+The Standalone app comes with a few demos to help you understand what MavenWorks can do.
+Use the [Demos index](https://mavenomics.github.io/MavenWorks/app/demos/index.html) to navigate between them.

-Regular deployments come with a host of demos and built-in Parts that demonstrate parts of the API.
+Jupyter deployments come with a host of demos and built-in Parts that demonstrate parts of the API.
 Use the [Start Here](./demos/StartHere.ipynb) notebook to access these demos.

-You can read our documentation [here](./docs/index.md).
+You can read our documentation [here](https://mavenomics.github.io/MavenWorks/docs/index.md).
 We have tutorials, reference docs, and contributor documentation.
 These are accessible in-app using the <kbd>F1</kbd> key.